 Life is never easy and everybody has to face some unexpected events.
 Unfortunately, sometimes, that unexpected, life changing event is cancer.
 The impact this has on the body is significant, particularly in women who have had breast cancer.
 Women may have had a mastectomy, for instance, which means her breasts have been removed.
 Thankfully, if that is the case, women can also choose to have a breast reconstruction procedure or a breast implant surgery completed.
 This means there is no more need for women to feel like less of a woman, instead giving them the chance to look natural and as good as new.
 For those women who feel they will benefit from this, the procedure is highly effective and very safe.
 Also some women are having the breast augmentation as well as breast lift to enhance the shape and size of their breasts.

 Understanding the Breast Reconstruction Procedure

 Many women feel as if their breasts is what makes them look feminine and desirable.
-When they lose a breast, or both breasts, to cancer, they often feel as if they have also lost their femininity and part of their identity.
+But when they lose a breast, or both breasts, to cancer, they often feel as if they have also lost their femininity and part of their identity.
 That is a significant psychological blow, but one that doesn’t have to be permanent.
 With breast reconstructions after a mastectomy, women can once again feel like their old self.
 In fact, it is now offered as standard to women who want it and insurance companies cover the procedure as well.
 Cancer survivors are courageous and beautiful and if they feel that having a breast reconstruction will help them, then they should be supported in this.